alexpacio/alexpacio.github.io/posts/statically-linked-is-evil.rst

 The trend toward static linking represents a fundamental regression in software engineering principles.
 By bundling every dependency directly into the executable, we're not just bloating our binaries - we're actively dismantling decades of progress in software modularization.
 Each statically linked program becomes an island, disconnected from the ecosystem of shared improvements and security updates.

 Consider what happens when a critical vulnerability is discovered in a commonly used library.
 In a properly designed system using shared libraries, a single system update would protect all applications simultaneously.
 Instead, with static linking, we must embark on a complex and error-prone process of identifying every affected program, rebuilding each one individually, and ensuring they all get redeployed.

-This process isn't just inefficient - it's dangerously irresponsible and prone to oversights that could leave vulnerable versions running indefinitely.
+..
+TEASER_END

 Containerized Programs are the Evil (with an uppercased E at the beginning)
 ---------------------------------------------------------------------------